 In many geographies, particularly North America, the pizza industry is one of the most saturated foodservice categories.
 It’s not easy to stand out as a pizzeria, but here we present some pizza marketing campaigns that succeeded.

+Social media can be one of the most effective ways to promote a restaurant.
 We present ten creative ways to use Instagram for restaurant promotions and marketing.
 Find out how to promote your restaurant on Instagram, from interactive menus to backstage access to contests.

-Across the globe, hotel F&B is being reshaped by powerful forces — Airbnb, food delivery, and technology among them.
+Across the globe, hotel F&B is being reshaped by powerful forces — Airbnb, food delivery services, and technology among them.
 While some savvy companies are responding to these (and other) trends, many hotel food and beverage programs continue to lag behind.
 Hotel F&B promotions can help, though a more holistic marketing approach is often needed for long-term success.